MicrosoftDocs/entra-powershell-docs/docs/conceptual/manage-devices.md

 ms.service: entra-id
 ms.subservice: devices
 ms.topic: how-to
-ms.date: 10/01/2024
+ms.date: 10/30/2024
 ms.author: jomondi
 author: omondiatieno
 manager: celested
 ms.reviewer: stevemutungi

-#customer-intent: As an IT admin, I want to have a comprehensive guide on managing device identities using Microsoft Entra PowerShell, so that I can ensure security and compliance within my organization.
+#customer intent: As an IT admin, I want to have a comprehensive guide on managing device identities using Microsoft Entra PowerShell, so that I can ensure security and compliance within my organization.
 ---

 # Manage devices in Microsoft Entra ID